xiez22/TNModel/README.md

 ## Notes
 Examples are in the root folder.
 They use `PyTorch` and `TensorFlow` as backends respectively.

-For `DMRG`, you need to create the corresponding MPO (Matrix Product Operators) for target Hamiltonian.
-Here is a example:
+For ground state solving with `DMRG`, you need to calculate the corresponding MPO (Matrix Product Operators) for target Hamiltonian.
+Here is an example:
 ![mpo](img/mpo.png)

 In MPS for image classification, the pixels and labels are input to the MPS like this: